cmaguire001/Brazilian_Ecommerce_Analysis/README.md

 Once the fact table was ready, I wrote scripts to generate key metrics for visualization.
 I exported monthly revenue, revenue from repeat vs new customers, and revenue by state into separate CSV files.
 These files were ready to be used in Tableau for creating dashboards.

+### Project extension Part 3 : Live dashboard Setup

+Live Dashboard (PostgreSQL + Metabase)
+Overview

+This project demonstrates how to build a live analytics dashboard using a real database and SQL — without exporting CSV files.
+The dashboard updates automatically whenever the underlying data changes.

+Tools Used

+PostgreSQL (Neon, free tier) – stores the data

+Metabase (self-hosted via Docker) – dashboards and charts

+SQL – data aggregation and business logic

+All tools are free and open-source.

+The goal is to simulate how a junior analyst would support business reporting in a real company.

+How It Works (High Level)

+Data is stored in a PostgreSQL database

+SQL queries calculate metrics like totals and averages

+Metabase connects directly to the database

+Dashboards update live as data changes

+No manual exports or refreshes required.

+Why This Matters

+Uses production-style tools (Postgres + BI layer)

+Demonstrates real SQL skills (joins, grouping, filtering)

+Mirrors how analytics teams work in practice

+Skills Demonstrated

+Data modeling

+Building live dashboards

+Translating raw data into business insights

+Notes

+This project was built on a Chromebook using a Linux container and Docker, demonstrating a fully free and portable analytics setup.

 ## Author